FOUR-D Presents Brittany Tucker: Studied

 In keeping with its commitment to showcasing emerging multidisciplinary artists, FOUR-D will host a solo presentation by Brittany Tucker, an artist and writer from New York City, and a recent Bard College graduate.

-In using achromatic color, the color of newsprint, of an old photograph, Tucker inscribes herself in history.
-She become a fact, while the white man becomes the empty figure of stereotype.
-While Tucker reduces whiteness, she also discloses her intimate relationship to it, writing in the statement that accompanies this project that, “Slavery in America began in 1619, it’s four hundred years later and I’m in love but it’s hard to forgive you.
+In the corresponding statement to the piece, Tucker writes, “Slavery in America began in 1619, it’s four hundred years later and I’m in love but it’s hard to forgive you.
 You didn’t do anything.
 Yet you benefit.
 Yet I wade through it.
 I was taught but I could’ve been told, I could’ve been told or I could’ve remembered.
 I could have lived and died in it but I was taught instead.
 It’s complicated.
 But I love you.
 I love you three-fifths.
 It’s a compromise.”